Ccaccia73/precice-mbdyn-coupling-tests/README.md

 ## List of tests:

-1) *rigid_motion* : an airfoil is rotated with specific pattern and forces are measured.
+1) *rigid_motion* : an airfoil is moved with specific pattern and forces are measured.
+First test, might be incomplete, better use the next one.

 commands:
 - in *fluid* SU2_CFD rigid_config.cfg   (assuming SU2_CFD in path)
 - in *rigid* ../coupling-code/bin/RigidMotion ../config.xml NACA_0012.foil  (assuming that coupling code has been compiled)

+2) *0012_points* : a NACA0012 airfoil is rotated with the pattern shown in the graph and forces are measured. the CL is computed and compared to theoric.
+Different number of points is considered for the rigid mesh

+- *fluid-start* : is used to create a first solution to be used in the fluid solver. **SU2_CFD force_start_config.cfg** and copy **restart_flow.dat** into *fluid* as **restart_flow_00000.dat**
+- in *fluid* :  SU2_CFD rigid:config.cfg
+- in *rigid* :  the executable is the same of the first test: RigidMotion ../config.xml /foils/NACA_0012_XXX.foil